humdrum-tools/humdrum-documentation/guide/ch06/index.md

 note whose duration is 23 notes in the time of a doubly-dotted quarter.

-By way of illustration, example 6.1 shows an excerpt from Sigfrid Karg-Elert\'s *Caprices* Op.
+By way of illustration, example 6.1 shows an excerpt from Sigfrid Karg-Elert's *Caprices* Op.
 107, No. 23 for solo flute.
 The work is in 3/4 meter.
 The last beat of the first measure has 9 notes in the time of a quarter duration.
 The reciprocal encoding is 9 x 4 or 36th notes.